amazon-connect/amazon-connect-chat-ui-examples/iOSChatExample/README.md

     ```sh
     $ git clone https://github.com/amazon-connect/amazon-connect-chat-ui-examples.git
     ```
-2. Navigate to the project directory `iOSChatExample` and run `pod install`.
+2. Navigate to the project directory `iOSChatExample` and make sure that `Podfile` is there, then run `pod install`.
 3. Once that is done, You will be able to see a workspace generated `iOSChatExample.xcworkspace`, double click and that will launch the project in Xcode.

 4. Edit the Config file with your instance details as generated in [Prerequisites](#prerequisites)